go-delve/delve/Documentation/usage/dlv_trace.md

 ### Options

 ```
       --ebpf                Trace using eBPF (experimental).
   -e, --exec string         Binary file to exec and trace.
       --follow-calls int    Trace all children of the function to the required depth.
 Trace also supports defer functions and cases where functions are dynamically returned and passed as parameters.
   -h, --help                help for trace
       --output string       Output path for the binary.
   -p, --pid int             Pid to attach to.
   -s, --stack int           Show stack trace with given depth.
 (Ignored with --ebpf)
   -t, --test                Trace a test binary.
       --timestamp           Show timestamp in the output
+  -V, --trace-verbose int   Parameter verbosity: 0=none, 1=types, 2=inline, 3=expanded, 4=full (default 2) (default 2)
 ```

 ### Options inherited from parent commands